ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

 * `Visual Studio 2015 <https://www.visualstudio.com/products/vs-2015-product-editions>`__ with `Update 3 <https://www.visualstudio.com/news/releasenotes/vs2015-update3-vs>`__ or later.
 * `.NET Core 1.0 with Visual Studio tools <https://go.microsoft.com/fwlink/?LinkId=817245>`__.

-If you haven't worked with ASP.NET Core MVC in Visual Studio, see :doc:`/tutorials/first-mvc-app/start-mvc`.

 Entity Framework Core 1.0 is not a prerequisite because you install the EF NuGet package as part of the tutorial.

 Troubleshooting
 ---------------

 If you run into a problem you can't resolve, you can generally find the solution by comparing your code to the completed project that you can download.
-If you don't find what you need there, you can post questions to the `ASP.NET Entity Framework forum <http://forums.asp.net/1227.aspx>`__, the `Entity Framework and LINQ to Entities forum <http://social.msdn.microsoft.com/forums/en-US/adodotnetentityframework/threads/>`__, or StackOverflow.com for `ASP.NET Core <http://stackoverflow.com/questions/tagged/asp.net-core>`__ or `EF Core <http://stackoverflow.com/questions/tagged/entity-framework-core>`__.
+If you don't find what you need there, you can post questions to the `ASP.NET Entity Framework forum <http://forums.asp.net/1227.aspx>`__, the `Entity Framework forum <http://social.msdn.microsoft.com/forums/en-US/adodotnetentityframework/threads/>`__, or StackOverflow.com for `ASP.NET Core <http://stackoverflow.com/questions/tagged/asp.net-core>`__ or `EF Core <http://stackoverflow.com/questions/tagged/entity-framework-core>`__.

 The Contoso University Web Application
 --------------------------------------